-If the satellite is carrying an active payload it will use radio transmissions to beam data to suitably equipped stations.
-However. receiving majority of objects that achieve orbit are passive - i.e. they do not carry radio transmitters which means they have to be tracked by other means.
+If the satellite is carrying an active payload it will use radio transmissions to beam data to suitably equipped receiving stations.
+However, the majority of objects that achieve orbit are passive - i.e. they do not carry radio transmitters which means they have to be tracked by other means.
 In the first few decades of the Space Age this was achieved by optical methods whereby the satellite reflected sunlight and could be seen moving against the backdrop of the more distant stars.
-Using these stars as a reference framework, and knowing the observation time to a high degree of accuracy, it is possible to get positional data in the form of Right Ascension/ Declination or azimuth/elevation as a function of time.
-With suitable software it is possible to compute an accurate representation of the satellites orbit which allows one to predict where the satellite will be at some future time.
+Using these stars as a reference framework, and knowing the observation time to a high degree of accuracy, it is possible to get positional • The French tracking station (CNES) at data in the form of Right Ascension/ Declination or azimuth/elevation as a • The STADAN/MINITRACK facility at function of time.
+With suitable software it is possible to compute an accurate • Amateur satellite tracking - MOONrepresentation of the satellites orbit which allows one to predict where the satellite will be at some future time.